bowman2001/perplexdoc/content/doc/intro/layout/index.md

 There are professional solutions for a CMS-like workflow with web-GUIs.
 But they require a lot of additional configuration and I haven’t tried them with Perplex.
 {{< /sidenote >}}

-Because Markdown is so simple, the generated HTML remains limited.
-Most of the time that’s a good thing, because it’s therefor also predictable and easy to style.
-But sometimes the content begs for variations in the layout arrangement.
-Perplex offers many of them and allows to add some other HTML elements.
+Because Markdown is so simple, the complexity of the generated HTML remains limited.
+Most of the time that’s a good thing, but occasionally the content begs for variations in the layout arrangement or additional elements.
+Perplex offers both.

-## Additional Elements
+## Additional Styling and Elements

 [Attributes]({{< relref "attribute" >}})
 : are HTML attributes in single curly braces placed after Markdown elements.
-They mostly offer alternative styling.
-They get introduced on the pages of the specific element, they allow to alter, or in the chapter [Attributes]({{< relref "attribute" >}}) when they are of general use.
+They are introduced on the pages of the specific element, whose appearance they alter, or in the chapter [Attributes]({{< relref "attribute" >}}) if they are of general use.

 [Replacements]({{< relref "replace" >}})
 : are shorthands in single curly braces.
-They refer to inline HTML elements, which are missing in Hugo’s _Goldmark_ renderer.
+They refer to the few less important inline HTML elements, which have no counterpart in Hugo’s Markdown.

 [Shortcodes]({{< relref "shortcode" >}})
 : are enclosed in two curly braces and angle brackets — like `{{</* shortcode */>}}`.
-They generate custom HTML in the rendered page and can take input parameters.
-They allow to add any HTML structure to Markdown, but tend to get complicated.
-Perplex includes some shortcodes, but only for those cases, where a _replacement_ or an _attribute_ is insufficient.
+They can take input parameters and allow to extend Markdown with arbitrary HTML structures.
+They are a kind of superpower, but tend to get complicated.
+Perplex includes some shortcodes, but only in those cases, where a _replacement_ or an _attribute_ is insufficient.
 If Hugo already provides a built-in shortcode, its established syntax is preserved as good as possible.
 {.dl-loose}

-## Structured by _YAML_
+## Structured by YAML

 The complete navigation and all other page layout elements besides the content are controlled by meta-data _parameters_.
-This documentation relies on [_**Y**AML **A**in’t **M**arkup **L**anguage_](https://yaml.org) to format the data, because it’s well-known and has the widest support.
+This documentation relies on [**Y**AML **A**in’t **M**arkup **L**anguage](https://yaml.org) to format the data, because it’s well-known and has the widest support.

 {{< sidenote up=14 >}}
-Hugo also processes meta-data formatted by _TOML_ and _JSON_ and allows to convert front-matter data between these formats.
+Hugo also processes meta-data formatted by TOML and JSON and allows to convert front-matter data between these formats.
 {{< /sidenote >}}

 Site parameters
 : for every Hugo project are contained in the site-wide [configuration][conf].

 Page parameters
 : are set directly in the Markdown text files.
-Every file starts with a _YAML_ front-matter block, which is enclosed by three dashes `---`.
+Every file starts with a YAML front-matter block, which is enclosed by three dashes `---`.
 {.dl-loose}

 Despite its successful efforts to make data-formatting as simple as possible, _YAML_ still needs to adhere to strict rules.
 This may be frustrating for beginners.
 Perplex provides skeleton templates via Hugo’s [`new` command][new].
 It generates files with a working front-matter block for every type of content.
 They are filled with some reasonable auto-generated data and placeholders.
 The front-matter blocks for this documentation contain usually around 15 entries, and you probably have to change or add only a few of them in the beginning.

 ## In Case of Problems

-There are **two repositories** for Perplex.
+There are _two repositories_ for Perplex.
 One for the [theme][theme] itself and one for the [documentation][doc].
 The documentation ships with a copy of the theme, but all work on the theme happens only in its repository.

 ### Bugs or missing features in the theme